Last Updated: 2/14/20

 Plecos Sucking on Other Fish

 Most plecos eat plant material including algae.
 But, they do need some protein.
-I drop in some sinking shrimp pellets for that.
+I dropped in some sinking shrimp pellets for that.
 If the plecos are hungry and/or just feel like it, they may try to eat fish.
 I have gotten very rare reports of them actually eating healthy fish but, I think, in most cases, they were actually seeing the plecos eat fish that had died from other causes.
 Most fish will eat dead fish.
 When a pleco has a large surface on which to suck, it can attach to a fat- bodied fish and rasp away some of the slime coat or even the scales and flesh.
 This most often happens when the plecos are small, and the other fish are large.
 When a fish is sick, that makes it more likely that the pleco will suck on it and not be tossed off.
 Sucking is not likely to occur with huge plecos and tiny fish.
 I kept my large pleco with both tiny tropical fish and smaller goldfish without problems.
 After being sucked on, fish will often develop a bacterial and/or fungal infection which can eventually result in death.
 Just because you have a pleco with goldfish, koi, discus, or other such fish, and nothing has happened yet, does not mean there will not be a problem in the future.
 I had my pleco with larger goldfish when he was small for over a year before he sucked on them.

 Sometimes, plecos just love to suck on ailing goldfish, discus, and other fat bodied fish.
 Avoid adding them together in the first place if possible.
 There is one pet store near me that has about 20 tanks of fancy goldfish.
 Every tank has a small plecostomus and, at any time, half of them are sucking on a goldfish.
 The employees apparently believe that any damage overshadows their algae cleaning abilities (in other words, they are too lazy to clean off the algae and do not care about the goldfish).
 My pleco probably killed the two rosy barbs with him around 1997 even though he was 9 inches long, and they were only about 1.5 inches long.
 Before that he harmed my goldfish.
 For more about my pleco with goldfish, visit my goldfish care page.